JessePeplinski/Tutorials-Code-Challenges-Resources-Readings/Udemy/Rest-API-Flask-And-Python/notes.md

 encoding data as web token
 encrpyt with user ids
 client gets JWT, sends requests, tells us they have authenticated (loggin in)

+# Section 6
+- Resources are what the users see